 It was built in 1550 to protect the harbour from the invasion of Scots and Vikings.
 According to the islanders, the ghost of St. Cuthbert hunts the castle during the full moon when the tide is high.
 Spooky.

-As you approach the castle and start seeing the details up close, you'll notice that it doesn’t look as old as its founding date.
-That's because, in 1901, the castle was purchased by Mr Edward Hudson, the owner of the widely regarded Country Life magazine.
+As you approach the castle and start seeing the details up close, you'll notice that it looks more modern than its founding date.
+That's because, in 1901, the castle was purchased by Mr. Edward Hudson, the owner of the widely regarded Country Life magazine.

-Unwind at Gertrude Jekyll's Garden
+Unwind at Gertrude Jekyll's garden

-But before you grab a bottle, be sure to taste one (or all) of the famous Lindisfarne meads: the original, blood orange, spiced, and pink, the newest addition to the mead collection.
+Before you grab a bottle, be sure to taste one (or all) of the famous Lindisfarne meads: the original, blood orange, spiced, and pink, the newest addition to the mead collection.

-The tasting station is on the left as you enter the shop, enjoy!
+The tasting station is on the left as you enter the shop.
+Enjoy!

 Visit Lindisfarne Heritage Centre